CHEGEBB/terminus/README.md

 ### Terminal Wizardry 🔮

 - **Execute Terminal Commands:** Conjure up directories, remove files, list entries, copy/move files, rename, and more with the power of your voice.
 - **Dynamic Command Execution:** Terminus adapts dynamically to your voice commands, making it extensible and customizable.

+### Learning and Education 📚

+- **Trivia Quiz:** Engage in a fun trivia quiz.
+Terminus will ask questions, and you can respond with voice commands.
+- **Science Facts:** Explore fascinating astronomy facts fetched from NASA's API.
+- **Quotes of the Day:** Receive inspirational quotes daily through the They Said So Quotes API.
+- **Book Recommendations:** Discover popular books and recommendations using the Google Books API.

 ## Commands 🗣️